lionelroy/tdd-react-jest-enzyme/README.md

     })

 - The test should still pass when you run 'npm test' because we still haven't set up any assertion to fail.
-- Make sure that Enzyme is installed in order to use shallow.
+- Also make sure that Enzyme is installed in order to use shallow.

 - Add